Something (Beatles song): Other artists

 James Brown's recording was Harrison's favourite cover version of "Something".

 Harrison's composition began accumulating cover versions almost immediately after the release of Abbey Road, starting with Joe Cocker's recording.
 The song became a standard and was readily adapted by artists in a wide range of styles, including easy-listening and instrumental jazz.
 In Nicholas Schaffner's description, the many interpretations made the song ubiquitous "from the Borscht Belt to the dentist's waiting room".

 Lena Horne recorded "Something" in the jazz style for her 1970 album with guitarist Gabor Szabo, titled Lena & Gabor.
 An instrumental version by Booker T. & the M.G.'s, from their Abbey Road tribute album McLemore Avenue, peaked at number 76 on the Billboard Hot 100 in August 1970.
 The R&B groups the O'Jays and Smokey Robinson and the Miracles also covered it, as did easy-listening stars such as Bert Kaempfert and Liberace.
 Fulfilling Harrison's hopes, Ray Charles issued a version on his 1971 album Volcanic Action of My Soul.
+However, Harrison said he was really disappointed: "The bridge to it, he sings great.
+But it was a bit of a corny sort of way he did it."

 Referring to the song's adoption by easy-listening artists, Harrison later said: "When even Liberace covered it [in 1970], you know that it's one of them that ends up in an elevator ..."
 Harrison attributed its popularity among other artists to the easily mastered, five-note melody.
 Du Noyer partly refutes this explanation, saying that it was equally a vehicle for "the most advanced vocalists" such as Peggy Lee, along with Sinatra and Bassey.

 At the time I wasn't particularly thrilled that Frank Sinatra did "Something" … I was more interested when Smokey Robinson did it and when James Brown did it.
 But I'm very pleased now, whoever's done it.
 I realise that the sign of a good song is when it has lots of cover versions.